simonneutert/simonneutert.github.io/src/index.md

 ---

-> The difference between masters and beginners is that masters have failed more times than beginners have even tried."
+> The difference between masters and beginners is that masters have failed more times than beginners have even tried.
 >
 > \- Stephen McCranie